Email

 Sarah Lockett, UGC

 Anyway, I am happy to make UCG only if I can give my opinion – and guys, I WILL BE DIPLOMATIC even if I don’t like it.
 So, if anyone wants to send me stuff, get in touch.
 Here’s an example of a short video (23 seconds!)
-I made recently for DesigerFriday.
+I made recently for DesignerFriday.
 A dress they sent to me for free, with some ideas for points I could mention (sustainable!
 Fair pay for Indian women!
 Upcycled cotton!
 Body positivity!)
-I hope no-one thought, Ahh she’s sold out, because it is a product that fits with my interests (fashion, dressing for work, dressing for days when we feel bloated, body positivity) so it “aligns with my brand” (terrible marketing speak, sorry).
+I hope no-one thought, Ahh she’s sold out, because it IS a product that fits with my interests (fashion, dressing for work, dressing for days when we feel bloated, body positivity) so it “aligns with my brand” (terrible marketing speak, sorry).
 And I am open to doing more UGC so watch this space 🙂

 Sarah Lockett